chienchi/miccr/utils/README.md

-## Utility Scripts to generate the classification result.
+## Utility Scripts to generate the classification result graphs.

 ### Usage: